 Yoshiminedera Temple: Hydrangea over Kyoto

-On the west mountain side of Kyoto, near the border between Osaka and Kyoto, is the quaint Yoshiminedera Temple [善峯寺].
+On the west mountain side of Kyoto, near the border between Osaka and Kyoto, is the quaint Yoshiminedera Temple.
 While this temple is the 20th temple of Saigoku Kannon Pilgrimage, it is better known for its cheerful and sweeping hydrangea garden and spectacular views of Kyoto.

 From this point on, various emperors made donations to Yoshime and the temple gradually grew.
 Sadly, the entire temple burnt down in the Onin War.
 All of the current temple buildings were rebuilt under the instruction of Lady Keisho-in, the mother of 5th Tokugawa shogun, Tokugawa Tsunayoshi.

-Temple Grounds
+Yoshiminedera Temple

 Kannon-do, built in 1692.

-At first glance, you may think this temple is not that big, but that isn’t true at all!
-The temple complex spread throughout the mountainside and it can take about 30 minutes to walk the entire temple complex and then an additional 30 minutes or so to enjoy hydrangea.
+However, that isn’t true at all!
+The temple complex is spread throughout the mountainside and it can take about 30 minutes to walk the entire temple complex and then an additional 30 minutes or so to enjoy hydrangea.
 There is also a great view of Kyoto City at the highest point of the temple complex.

 In front of the pagoda, there is an interesting pine tree called Yuryumatsu, which surprisingly, is a designated national natural monument.
-This pine tree allegedly 600 years old 37m long!
+This pine tree is allegedly 600 years old and 37m long!
 It is so wide that many people say it looks like a dragon playing.

 Yuryumatsu